 Great Danes are gentle and affectionate “nanny dogs” that thrive in loving homes.
 But if you’re thinking about getting a Dane, you may wonder how much grooming is needed for these XL dogs.
-For some owners, shedding can be a serious problem.
+And for some owners, shedding may be a big problem.

-So, do Great Danes shed?
-Like most dogs, Great Danes will shed.
-And despite sporting a single coat, they’re classed as moderate to heavy shedders.
-While their coats shed less fur than double-coated dogs, the Dane is the largest breed in the dogdom.
-As such, more dog means more potential for shed fur.
+Despite their a “single coats”, Great Danes are moderate to heavy shedders.
+While their coats shed less fur than “double-coated” dogs, the Great Dane is the largest dog breed in the canine kingdom.
+As a result, a bigger dog means more fur that could potentially shed.

-This is a quick answer to the question.
-There is much more to learn about Great Danes in terms of shedding.
-Read on to discover the reasons why they shed, and the steps you can take to minimize Great Dane shedding.
+That’s the quick and simple answer to the question.
+However, there’s much more to learn about Danes in terms of shedding.
+Read on to learn the reasons why they shed, and the steps you can take to minimize your Great Dane’s shedding.

 Table of Contents

 - Why Do Great Danes Shed?

 Before we dive into Great Dane shedding, it’s useful to understand the background of the breed at hand, to see if they were bred with certain characteristics in mind.
 Often, breeds are developed because their breeders choose dogs with specific characteristics.